 - Often-times, there can be no pain at all

-Fracture cases often heal without surgical intervention, but there is approximately 4-8 weeks of down-time where patients must modify their activities and immobilise their injured area in a cast to promote healing.
-Diagnostic tools such as ultrasound or X-rays offer detailed images of injured area to guide clinical treatment.
-More severe fractures may require surgical intervention.
-However, treatment should not be delayed as reinjury frequently extends recovery time and causes further complications.
+Fracture cases often be managed without surgery, but patients must rest and immobilise their injured area ifor 4 to 8 weeks.
+Diagnostic tools such as ultrasound or X-rays provide detailed images of the injury to guide therapy.
+More severe fractures may require surgery.
+It is important to seek podiatry care, if unaddressed or delayed can lead to prolonged recovery and complications.

 What can a podiatrist do for my fracture?

-Podiatrists at East Coast Podiatry utilise advanced treatments to promote a comfortable healing process and swift recovery.
-Depending on the nature of the fracture and the results of your diagnosis, the podiatrist may perform one or a combination of the following treatments:
+Podiatrists at East Coast Podiatry use advanced technologies to promote a swift recovery.
+The specific management method you receive will depend on the type of fracture you have and the results of your diagnosis.
+Some of the methods that may be used include:

 - Offloading using soft, hard, fixed or removable casts/splints.

-- Treatment for bone healing (SIS / Focal ESWT).
+- Methods for bone healing (SIS / Focal ESWT).

 - Weekly Review.